iyehorova/museum-landing/README.md

 - **Footer**: The footer contains contact information, including the museum's schedule, which is also displayed in the navigation menu.

 ## Technologies Used
-- **HTML & CSS**: The landing page is built using semantic HTML5 and modern CSS.
+- **HTML & SCSS**: The landing page is built using semantic HTML5 and modern SCSS.
 - **BEM Methodology**: Block-Element-Modifier (BEM) is used to structure CSS for better maintainability and scalability.
 - **CSS Grid**: The layout is organized using CSS Grid, ensuring flexibility and precise control over content positioning.